upframe/api/README.md

 yarn install
 ```

 All the dependencies are now installed.
 Let's take care of the following environment variables.
-There are two ways get them working. **Option 1** is to get a copy of our .env file, a secret file with all the environment variables we use in production (for Upframe developers only). **Option 2** is to manually set them up.
+There are two ways get them working. **Option 1** is to get a copy of our .env file, a secret file with all the environment variables we use in production (for Upframe developers only).
+We take this file and add it to the root folder. **Option 2** is to manually set them up.
 We prefer the first option but the second one also works.
 Here is a list of said environment variables and what their use is.

 **NODE_ENV** - "development" or anything else.
 Controls our CORS policy to allow localhost.
 **REGISTER** - Temporary.
 When it's a number it opens our registration endpoint.